 Housing costs in Kearny are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Kearny is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kearny is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kearny is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Kearny who work in office and administrative support (15.58%), sales jobs (8.87%), and management occupations (7.45%).

-One of the nice things about Kearny is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Kearny is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Kearny citizens is a little higher than the average for US cities and towns: 22.52% of adults in Kearny have at least a bachelor's degree.
+The citizens of Kearny are slightly better educated than the national average of 21.84% for all cities and towns, with 22.52% of adults in Kearny having a bachelor's degree or advanced degree.

 The per capita income in Kearny in 2010 was $26,067, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
 This equates to an annual income of $104,268 for a family of four.
 However, Kearny contains both very wealthy and poor people as well.